xiaodan29/SQL_Project/cleaning_data.md

 - Cleaning date of "Total transaction Revenue" in "all sessions" table, it still does not make sense with the huge number.

-- In the sales report, the number of the ration has too many decimal places, needs to be clean by only 2 decimal places
+- In the sales report, the number of the ration has too many decimal places, needs to be clean by only 2 decimal places.

+- In the all session table, there are too many colunms, which need to be checked one by one.
+The city names are associated with the wrong country names which need to be corrected.